-- For the first phase beginning for accounts with a start date of 1 January 2020 or later, the IFRS consolidated primary financial statements (income statement, balance sheet, etc.) must be XBRL tagged in detail,
+- The first phase beginning for accounts with a start date of 1 January 2020 or later, the IFRS consolidated primary financial statements (income statement, balance sheet, etc.) must be XBRL tagged in detail,

-- For the second phase beginning for accounts with a start date of 1 January 2022, the notes to these financial statements need to be tagged by applying tags for whole sections of the notes (block tagging).
+- The second phase beginning for accounts with a start date of 1 January 2022, the notes to these financial statements need to be tagged by applying tags for whole sections of the notes (block tagging).

 ESMA ESEF XBRL TAXONOMY.